-Days with poor agreement between the two data sets were also examined on a case-by-case basis.
-On days in which individual stations recorded large rain events but the ERA-40 did not, the synoptic fields of the ERA-40 were examined.
+the ERA-40 did not, the synoptic fields of the ERA-40 were examined.
 In almost all cases, the ERA-40 synoptic fields were consistent with a pattern that could have generated rainfall.
-This suggests that, for the purposes of characterizing ROS, the deficiency in the reanalysis is not in the large scale synoptic fields, but in the actual production of rain.
-There is further evidence for this in the two case studies examined in section V, and it is an important result for the discussion of the synoptic conditions that favor ROS for different areas of the Arctic in section VI.
-Due to the characteristics of the data discussed in this section, we believe they are best used to estimate the spatial coverage of ROS and for exploring the large scale synoptics of these types of events.
+This suggests that, for the purposes of characterizing ROS, the deficiency in the reanalysis is not in the large-scale synoptic fields, but in the actual production of rain.
+There is further evidence for this in the two case studies examined in section 5, and it is an important result for the discussion of the synoptic conditions that favor ROS for different areas of the Arctic in section 4.
+Due to the characteristics of the data discussed in this section, we believe they are best used to estimate the spatial coverage of ROS and for exploring the large-scale synoptics of these types of events.

-The snow product of the ERA-40 was evaluated against the snow extent climatologies from the Global Snow Lab (http://climate.rutgers.edu/snowcover/) for general consistency of climatological spatial coverage and timing of the onset of autumn snow cover and spring melt.
+The snow product of the ERA-40 was evaluated against the snow extent climatologies from the Global Snow Laboratory (information online at http://climate.rutgers.edu/snowcover/) for general consistency of climatological spatial coverage and timing of the onset of autumn snow cover and spring melt.
 Snow coverage to a minimum depth is an important component of this study, but accuracy in snow depth above this minimum depth is less critical for the creation of climatologies.
 More important is that there is a minimum amount of snow present to allow for the formation of ice layers.
 The ERA-40 was found to adequately represent the timing and spatial coverage of snow for these purposes.

-IV.
-Climatological ROS in the Circumpolar Arctic
+4. Climatological ROS in the circumpolar Arctic

 Different magnitudes of ROS events have different impacts on ecosystems and the soil thermal field.
-Large events which have the ability to penetrate snow cover to the soil surface have the potential for the largest impact on the permafrost, ungulates, and for destabilization of the snow pack.
-However, even light rain, or above freezing air temperatures can be detrimental to foraging animals.
+Large events, which have the ability to penetrate snow cover to the soil surface, have the potential for the largest impact on the permafrost, ungulates, and for destabilization of the snowpack.
+However, even light rain, or above freezing air temperatures, can be detrimental to foraging animals.
 For this reason it makes sense to examine climatological ROS for a pair of minimum thresholds: one set to show even small events in regions of importance to ungulates, and the other set to show only large events in regions of permafrost.